 Anandwan which literally means “Forest of Joy” is standing up to its name of spreading happiness and providing shelter to thousands of leprosy patients.
 It was founded in 1952 by social activist Murlidhar Devidas Amte renownedly known as Baba Amte.

-It all started with DOCC, Development of Corporate Citizenship, a course in SPJIMR that aspires to sensitize the candidates about the Indian culture and social stigma by partnering with the project in NGO.
+It all started with DOCC, Development of Corporate Citizenship, a course in SPJIMR that aspires to sensitize the candidates about the Indian culture and social stigma by partnering with the project NGO.
 When I first heard about DOCC program and our visit to Anandwan, I wasn’t sure how effective this would be and what changes it will bring into our lives.
 With the dilemma in my mind and curiosity to visit Anandwan, we kicked off our journey with a team of 70 participants on 28th April (Sunday) for a 3-day activity.
-Every participant was divided among several groups and was assigned project/challenges which they have to focus during their stay at Anandwan.
+Every participant was divided among several groups and was assigned a project/challenge on which they have to focus on during their stay at Anandwan.
 I was in a group of 6 members and my challenge was Waste Upcycling.
 Anandwan has a zero waste tolerance and it’s amazing to see how people are coming up with innovative ways to utilize waste.

 Day 1 (29th April 2019) – After reaching there we were given a walk-through of the entire village.
 The entire village was an epitome of self-sustainability.
 Starting from manufacturing clothes to growing food, the village was grouped into several departments and was managed so efficiently.
-Later the schedule was followed by a meeting with Dr. Gautam who gave us deep insights about the Anandwan and their expectation from us.
+Later the schedule was followed by a meeting with Dr. Gautam who gave us deep insights into the Anandwan and their expectation of us.

-Day 3 ( 1st May 2019) – The final day at Anandwan was spent by gathering quantitative details across the various departments.
-Followed by a meeting with Dr. Sheetal, grand-daughter of Baba Amte.
+Day 3 ( 1st May 2019) – The final day at Anandwan was spent gathering quantitative details across the various departments.
+Followed by a meeting with Dr. Sheetal, granddaughter of Baba Amte.
 With many memories and learning, we adieu to the Anandwan and the people with a promise to improve their current situation.

 Critique – Analysis & Assessment

 Anandwan is the home of leprosy patients who are not accepted by the world.
 Before visiting Anandwan, I considered “leprosy” to be a communicable disease.
-We the MBA candidates, who are known to be the most educated population of India, aren’t aware of leprosy disease than think about the rest of India what they perceive about the disease.
+We the MBA candidates, who are known to be the most educated population of India, aren’t aware of leprosy disease than think about the rest of India and what they perceive about the disease.
 All these misconceptions were addressed when I visited the leprosy hospital at Anandwan which has served more than 30000 patients so far.
-The primary focus being the treatment of the disease whereas the secondary focus is to build socio-economic and physiological welfare for the patients to build a healthy lifestyle.
-With this social stigma, these people who are capable of doing wonders, are not accepted by their own family.
+The primary focus is the treatment of the disease whereas the secondary focus is to build socio-economic and physiological welfare for the patients to build a healthy lifestyle.
+With this social stigma, these people who are capable of doing wonders, are not accepted by their own families.

-“Everyone deserves a second chance”, after being dejected by their own family members, Baba Amte’s vision to cater and help these patients led to the creation of Anandwan.
+“Everyone deserves a second chance”, after being dejected by their own family members, Baba Amte’s vision to cater to and help these patients led to the creation of Anandwan.
 He was the man who believed in the capabilities of these patients and gave them a second chance.